 Looking for a sophisticated seafood dining experience?
-Why join us on a Hangzhou tour, the picturesque capital of Zhejiang, and enjoy fine dining in our carefully selected restaurants.
+Why not join us on a Hangzhou tour, the picturesque capital of Zhejiang, and enjoy fine dining in our carefully selected restaurants.

 But before you go, let’s dive into the rich culinary history of Zhejiang.

 Zhejiang province, the land of fish and rice

 Zhejiang province has been known as the land of fish and rice since ancient times.
 According to written records, Zhejiang cuisine dates all the way back to the Hemudu Culture in the Neolithic Age and took further shape in the period between the Han Dynasty and Tang Dynasty.
 (202 BC – 907 AD).

 Its coastal location makes for an abundance of fish and seafood, with over 500 different nutritious and unique species.
 Further inland, the southwestern highlands are rich with mountain delicacies, while the northern part of the province offers plenty of freshwater foods.

 With such a rich variety of resources, it’s easy to carefully select the most exquisite ingredients for high-quality Zhejiang dishes.
 Zhejiang cooks prefer using seasonal ingredients to ensure freshness, and to highlight the natural flavors.